danillopneto/hey-url-challenge-code-dotnet/CHALLENGE.md

 # API - Optional Bonus Points

 We would like to have a way to retrieve the last 10 URLs created using an API endpoint.
-It should be JSON-API compliant.
+It should be [JSON-API](https://jsonapi.org/) compliant.
+There are packages like [JsonApiDotNetCore](https://www.jsonapi.net/index.html) that can help configure this format.

 Here is an example of a response from the API:

 ```
 {